ToshioCP/Gtk4-tutorial/gfm/turtle_doc.md

 The call to itself is a recursive call.
 Parameters are created and set each time the procedure is called.
 So, parameter `n` is 4 at the first call but it is 3 at the second call.
-Each time the procedure is called, the parameter `n` decreases by one.
+Every time the procedure is called, the parameter `n` decreases by one.
 Finally, it becomes less than zero, then the procedures return.

 The program above draws a square.

-Turtle doesn't have any primary loop statements.
-It should probably be added to the future version.
-However, the program above shows that we can program loop with a recursive call.
+It shows that we can program loop with a recursive call.

 ## Fractal curves